regebro/how-to-diff-xml/talk.rst

-    What you can see here is that instead of inserting a new paragraph three, and then changing the numbering, it modifies paragraph three, reinserts it as paraphraph 4.
+    What you can see here is that instead of inserting a new paragraph three, and then changing the numbering, it modifies paragraph three, reinserts it as paragraph 4.
 It's worse than this, because it then deletes paragraph 4 and reinserts it as paragraph five, and only then does it start to change the numbering, as it should do from the start.